pagkly/Zed/Investopedia3/What Is an Over-The-Counter Market.md

 What Is an Over-The-Counter Market?
 ## What Is an Over-the-Counter Market?

 An over-the-counter (OTC) market is a decentralized market in which market participants trade stocks, commodities, currencies, or other instruments directly between two parties and without a central exchange or broker.
 Over-the-counter markets do not have physical locations; instead, trading is conducted electronically.
-This is very different from an [auction market system](https://www.investopedia.com/terms/a/auctionmarket.asp).
+This is very different from an [[auction market system]](https://www.investopedia.com/terms/a/auctionmarket.asp).

 In an OTC market, dealers act as market-makers by quoting prices at which they will buy and sell a security, currency, or other financial products.
 A trade can be executed between two participants in an OTC market without others being aware of the price at which the transaction was completed.1 In general, OTC markets are typically less transparent than exchanges and are also subject to fewer regulations.
 Because of this, liquidity in the OTC market may come at a premium.